8 Emerging Australian Artists Whose Work You Can Still Pick Up for Less Than $1000

 Having been born in Kenya but relocating to Newcastle at a young age, Ferguson has won several local art awards - an impressive feat for a self-taught artist.
 His recent work has centred around Australian swimming holes, highlighting both the natural elements of those places, and the human encounters that take place there.
 If you’re in Sydney, you can check out his current exhibition The Flicker at Botany’s Art Atrium until March 6.

 Brisbane-born artist Mia Boe’s work has appeared in her home city’s Institute of Modern Art and the Museum of Brisbane, where she recently completed a residency.
 Exploring (among other things) the experiences and struggles unique to Australia’s Indigenous peoples, Mia says her work aims to “record and recover Indigenous histories which Australia seeks to deny.”

 7. Bridgette McNab

-A twice-finalist in the Archibald Prize - most recently for her 2019 portrait of fashion designer Karla Špetić - Melbourne-based McNab’s work is instantly recognizable for its hyper realistic figures painted with acute attention to detail and expression.
-Her vibrant use of color and cinematic scenes would make for a talking point in any living room - and a worthy investment.
+A twice-finalist in the Archibald Prize - most recently for her 2019 portrait of fashion designer Karla Špetić - Melbourne-based McNab’s work is instantly recognisable for its hyper realistic figures painted with acute attention to detail and expression.
+Her vibrant use of colour and cinematic scenes would make for a talking point in any living room - and a worthy investment.

 8. Giorgia Bel